gburlakov/burlakov_churn_prediction/README.md

 # burlakov_churn_prediction
-Design and implement a predictive model for customer churn.
+Case Study: Design and implement a predictive model for customer churn.

+Description of the repository structure:

 Input data .csv file is saved in folder 'data'